whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 over an existing ZFS, Integrated Manager for Lustre software supports this configuration.
 However, the installation and configuration of such a system is not described in this guide.
 Please see the document:
-_Lustre Installation and Configuration using Integrated Manager for Lustre software and OpenZFS_.
+Lustre Installation and Configuration using
+Integrated Manager for Lustre software and OpenZFS.

 [Top of page](#introducing-the-integrated-manager-for-lustre-software)